duffney/secure-supply-chain-on-aks/docs/bonus.md

 <!-- blog post -->

-In this section, you'll build a pipeline with GitHub Actions that will build, scan, sign, and deploy the Azure Voting app to your Azure Kubernetes Service cluster.
-To follow along, you'll need to fork this repository to your GitHub account.
+In this workshop, you will learn how to build a secure pipeline using GitHub Actions to build, scan, sign, and deploy the Azure Voting app to your Azure Kubernetes Service cluster.
+To get started, make sure to fork this repository to your GitHub account.

 ## Login into the GitHub CLI